eleuthero/bioinformatics/hiv-project/README.md

     file that connects the accession ID of each sequence to the patient code and year the sample was sequenced.

+    The script supports analysis of multiple subtypes, but at present only subtype B is analyzed.

 2. The script consensus.py determines the longest aligned sequence in the collection and extends all sequences to that length by padding them on the left with dashes.
 This makes all